CLIUtils/CLI11/book/chapters/config.md

 ```cpp
 app.config_formatter(std::make_shared<CLI::ConfigINI>());
 ```
 which makes use of a predefined modification of the ConfigBase class which TOML also uses.
 If a custom formatter is used that is not inheriting from the from ConfigBase class `get_config_formatter_base() will return a nullptr, so some care must be exercised in its us with custom configurations.

 ## Custom formats

-{% hint style='info' %}
-New in CLI11 1.6
-{% endhint %}

 You can invent a custom format and set that instead of the default INI formatter.
 You need to inherit from `CLI::Config` and implement the following two functions: